 We believe that having a good stereo is an important part of making the driving experience fun—so yes—we think that the Ultra High Fidelity Sound system is a worthwhile option to look for when you’re searching for a used Model S or Model X.

-And because we’ve built the ultimate Tesla marketplace at Find My Electric, it’s easier than ever to search for Teslas with the UFHS option.
+And because we’ve built the Ultimate EV Marketplace at Find My Electric, it’s easier than ever to search for Teslas with the UFHS option.
 So, take a moment and browse our used Tesla listings to find that perfect Model S or Model X you’ve been wanting with an amazing audio system!
-Finally, if you’re got a Model S or X with UFHS you want to sell, we’ve got you covered there too!
+Finally, if you’ve got a Model S or X with UFHS you want to sell, you can also list it for sale here too!